Akshaya-Amar/Inspect-Element-For-Android-IOS/README.md

 <img src="./Images/12.jpg" width="60%" height="60%">
 <br>

-# Want to play more around it?
+# Want to play around it more?

 **1. Theme**<br>